Kradre/BuildInTheBoxReborn/README.md

 ## Known bugs:

--No way to recover a box after its disappearance.
+- No way to recover a box after its disappearance.